KehinaleK/Real-Time-Writing-Analysis/README.md

 4. [Chunking](#chunking)

+**Each script, the structure of the repository and the data are further explained in the `manual.md` file (logic, error handling...).
+If you intend to modify, improve, or use them, I recommend reading the manual.**

 ## 1 - Introduction <a name="introduction"></a>

 This repository concerns a specific branch of the project aiming to find connections between pausal segmentation and specific linguistic features, notably chunks.
-You can find the main focus on this study in this presentation introduced during the SigWriting 2024 conference.
+You can find the main focus on this study in this [presentation](presentation_sig_writing2024.pdf) introduced during the SigWriting 2024 conference.

 To get to that point, a few steps were required :
 - Extracting our data to make it "usable"
 - Reconstructing texts while keeping a history of the user's writing behaviours
-- Chunking those texts to find connections between them, pauses, and types of errors
+- Chunking those texts to find connections between chunks, pauses, and types of errors

 Mupltiple experiments were conducted on subjects of various age groups.
 The ones used for this particular study are BA students in psychology.
 Those subjects were instructed to write texts (from 5 to 20 lines in average) regarding a given topic: student fees, smoking in college, pollution...
 Some were considered "experts" in those fields whereas others weren't.
-Each subject is named by the first letter of the corpus, a "+" or "-" symbol to indicate the level of expertise, and a ID number.
+Each subject is named by the first letter of the corpus, a "+" or "-" symbol to indicate the level of expertise, and an ID number.
 For instance : P+S2, R-23, F+14...

 The subjects wrote their texts in Word and their movements were recorded thanks to the InputLog software on Windows.
 No limitations were given, subjects could therefore move throughout their texts, erase elements, select others, and more generally press any key the wanted.
 Those pressed keys were saved in resulting idfx files.